Academic Title:

 Education and Training

-2005 M.D., Johns Hopkins University School of Medicine
+- Johns Hopkins University School of Medicine, MD, 2005

-2011 Fellow, Cranial Neuro-Endoscopy, Weill Cornell Department of Neurological Surgery, New York, New York
+- Weill Cornell Department of Neurological Surgery, New York, NY, Fellow, Cranial Neuro-Endoscopy, 2011

 Biosketch

-As the Director of the Brain Tumor Treatment and Research Center at the University of Maryland (UMd), I provide leadership and surgical care within a multidisciplinary team of radiologists, medical oncologists, radiation oncologists, neurosurgeons, and pathologists, treating brain cancer patients.
-This clinical role enables me to facilitate the cross-disciplinary group of engineers, cancer biologists, and clinician-scientists within the Translational Therapeutics Research Group (TTRG) to address key challenges in counteracting the patho-biology and improving the treatment of brain cancer.
-Much of this work is centered on the concept of using the operating room as a portal for discovery and opportunity to improve our understanding of and therapeutic delivery for brain cancer.
-I study and utilize advanced brain tumor models, including genetically-engineered and patient-derived versions directly from the operating room where the tumor tissue is rapidly passaged in vivo to avoid ischemia and biological transformation during extended manipulations or culturing conditions.
-We have developed a nestin-TV-A transgenic rat model to enhance investigations into the molecular and cellular mechanisms of the glioblastoma margin (GBm) and enable surgery-, local delivery-, focused ultrasound-, and targeted radiation-based studies.
+Much of this work is centered on the concept of using the operating room as a portal for discovery and opportunity to improve our understanding of and therapeutic delivery for brain tumors.
+His team studies and utilizes advanced brain tumor models, including genetically-engineered and patient-derived versions directly from the operating room where the tumor tissue is rapidly passaged in vivo to avoid ischemia and biological transformation during extended manipulations or culturing conditions.
+The team have developed a nestin-TV-A transgenic rat model to enhance investigations into the molecular and cellular mechanisms of the glioblastoma margin and enable surgery, local delivery, focused ultrasound, and targeted radiation-based studies.

-A long-standing goal in treating patients with glioblastoma (GB), the most common and deadly primary brain cancer, is linking tumor specific features with effective anti-tumor therapies to generate long-term treatment responses.
-Ibelieve that following the principles of (1) maximal, safe tumor removal, (2) use of intra-operative access to better understand the disease and deliver therapies, and (3) targeting therapeutics to residual/unresectable invading cancer elements, we will turn GB from a uniformly fatal cancer into a chronic disease with the potential for cure.
+A long-standing goal in treating patients with glioblastoma (GBM), the most common and deadly primary brain cancer in adults, is linking tumor specific features with effective anti-tumor therapies to generate long-term treatment responses.
+Dr. Woodworth believes that following the principles of (1) maximal, safe tumor removal, (2) use of intra-operative access to better understand the disease and deliver therapies, and (3) targeting therapeutics to residual/unresectable invading cancer elements, we will turn GBM from a uniformly fatal cancer into a chronic disease with the potential for cure.

 Research/Clinical Keywords